coreos/coreos-kubernetes/Documentation/getting-started.md

 - configure an etcd cluster for Kubernetes to use
 - generate the required certificates for communication between Kubernetes components
-- deploy our Master node
+- deploy our Master nodes
 - deploy our Worker nodes
 - configure `kubectl` to work with our cluster
 - deploy the DNS add-on